pxsswordprotected/semblocks/README.md

 ## Forking this for your own archive

-This repo no longer hardcodes the original Are.na profile in the dashboard.
 To use it with your own data:

 1. Set `ARENA_PROFILE_SLUG` in `.env.local`.
 2. Use your own `OPENAI_API_KEY`, `JINA_API_KEY`, and optional `ARENA_TOKEN`.